 We want our pupils to be articulate about what they believe; we want their opinions to be backed up by solid academic knowledge.
 We have, at the same time, a completely unique, intellectual identity - teaching and reinforcing the intellectual skills that make many of our students successful applicants to law, journalism and a host of competitive and demanding careers.

-Whole School assembly readings
+Pause for Thought - Whole School assembly readings